What’s the Way to Wellville?

 Can better data, investing for impact, and critical density of well-coordinated, mutually reinforcing initiatives point the way to a healthier health system?
 The Wellville communities will provide five “innovation labs” to develop, test and refine solutions over the next five years.

 We were looking for five communities with populations under 100,000 each, from different parts of the country and with different issues and population types.
 In other words, we did not select each community in a vacuum; we selected a diverse group that we hope will make for an interesting, illuminating, challenging ten years, relevant to almost everyone across the U.S. and the world.

 More than anything, we were looking for communities that are likely to succeed.
 Our selection criteria detail the components we believe are essential to success:

 - Population of 100,000 or less, strong social cohesion, and self-contained geography;

 - Collective impact approach and multi-stakeholder support;

 - Entrepreneurial leadership and culture;

 - Comprehensive health improvement plan, measures and track record of success;

 - Shared commitment to the ten-year journey ahead!

-HICCup is a nonprofit supported since mid-2013 through charitable contributions from Esther Dyson, in-kind resources, and extensive field research and development among a growing group of guiding organizations, partners and communities.
+The Way to Wellville is a project of HICCup, a nonprofit supported since mid-2013 through charitable contributions from Esther Dyson, in-kind resources, and extensive field research and development among a growing group of guiding organizations, partners and communities.
 HICCup is fiscally sponsored by New Venture Fund (www.newventurefund.org).